 In this article, I'll explain the most common pitfalls that traders face when trading these patterns, including some reasons why they are suitable for all investors and why they don't always work out.

 What is a Broadening Wedge?

-The broadening wedge is a continuation pattern that you can use to spot potential breakouts (if the market is trending) and short-term trend reversals.
+The broadening wedge is a bilateral chart pattern that you can use to spot potential breakouts (if the market is trending) and short-term trend reversals.

 No matter what your level of experience, the expanding wedge can be a valuable tool in your trading arsenal.